 Nothing ever changes down here.

-We share a drink when I visit, always orange juice (no pulp) & she tells me about how the spinosaurus was the longest carnivorous dinosaur that ever lived, about the classmates who look at her funny, about how she eats lunch alone but it doesn't bother her, about the camp counsellor who likes to grab her between the legs.
+& she tells me about how the spinosaurus was the longest carnivorous dinosaur that ever lived, about the classmates who look at her funny, about how she eats lunch alone but it doesn't bother her, about the camp counsellor who likes to grab her between the legs.

 Then she asks me about life on the overworld.